mtpatter/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304
 ```

-The steps variable is the only variable wih missing values.
+The steps variable is the only variable with missing values.
 There are 2304 missing values in the dataset.

 2) Devise a strategy to replace missing values.
 I will replace the missing values with the average for that interval, since the pattern varies significantly over the